-This position is remote through early September.
-Effective Monday, September 13th, this position is considered remote, up to 1 day in the office at 10 Brookline Place, Brookline, MA each week.
-DFCI guidelines state that employees must reside in Massachusetts, New Hampshire, or Rhode Island.
+This position is considered remote, 0-1 days onsite at 10 Brookline Place, Brookline, MA each week.
+DFCI guidelines state that employees must reside in New England: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, or Vermont.

 Embody Dana-Farber’s Core Values: Impact; Excellence; Compassion & Respect; and Discovery every day.
 Add value to the Dana-Farber community by seeking opportunities to collaborate across the Institute.
 Foster an ethical, positive, results-oriented culture founded on open communication.